joliva-ob/onebox-dynamic-pricing/README.md

 + Link oauth to the server oauth
 + version history
 + API links
++ Track and audit to monitoring api console

 ## DONE list
 + initial version from db to json server endpoint